Objects are like horses. The less they know about their chaotic surroundings, the easier it is to control them.

 Separating things in this way may look like more work.
 But ignorance is bliss!
 Loose coupling brings huge benefits at a low cost.

-Next time, I’ll show you how AppCode can help us quickly create a Value Object to serve as our Request Model.
+Next time, I’ll show you how AppCode can help us quickly create an Objective-C Value Object to serve as our Request Model.

 Have you felt the pain of objects that know too much?
 How has tight coupling slowed you down?
 Leave a comment below.